 Citation, DOI, disclosures and article data

 At the time the article was created Yuranga Weerakkody had no recorded disclosures.View Yuranga Weerakkody's current disclosures

-Methotrexate lung disease is the specific etiological type of drug-induced lung disease.
-It can occur due to the administration of methotrexate which is an antimetabolite, which is given for various reasons but commonly to treat rheumatoid arthritis.
+Methotrexate lung disease is a specific etiological type of drug-induced lung disease.
+It can occur due to the administration of methotrexate, which is an antimetabolite, commonly prescribed to treat rheumatoid arthritis.
 It is also given alone or in combination with other chemotherapeutic agents to treat a wide variety of malignancies including lung, breast, and head and neck epidermoid cancers, non-metastatic osteosarcoma, and advanced-stage non-Hodgkin lymphoma.

 It is thought to occur in ~5% (range 0.3-10%) of patients treated with methotrexate 1-2.

 The typical clinical symptoms include progressive shortness of breath and cough, often associated with fever 6.
 Hypoxemia and tachypnea are always present and crackles are frequently audible.
 Symptoms typically manifest within months of starting therapy).
 There appears to be no correlation between the development of drug toxicity and the duration of therapy or total cumulative dose) 1.
 Anaphylaxis and anaphylactoid reactions are reported.

 There can be several manifestations of methotrexate-related lung changes: